 Individuals and small groups conduct studies of these types across glaciological settings ranging from the Greenland and Antarctic ice sheets, to ice caps and alpine glaciers in low, mid, and high latitudes.
 Versatile drills required for 200-year arrays exist in the current U.S. inventory, but are in need of upgrade.
 They are used often but need to be upgraded and continuously maintained so that they are functional and can be quickly deployed to the field.
-Requirements for drills to achieve these and other ice coring goals are listed in Table 1.
+Requirements for drills to achieve these and other ice coring goals are listed in table one.
 The Long Range Drilling Technology Plan describes the agile drills in detail and discusses their current condition.
-New additions that may be required include a very lightweight 5 cm diameter "backpack drill" for alpine shallow coring to 50-100 m, and an upgraded thermal drill for collection of cores from temperate ice where water is present.
-The applications of a thermal drill include both alpine regions and areas of the polar ice sheet where surface melting is significant, and where recently-discovered firn aquifers are undergoing study.
+New additions that may be required include an upgraded thermal drill for collection of cores from temperate ice where water is present.
+The applications of a thermal drill include both alpine regions and areas of the polar ice sheet and coastal ice caps where surface melting is significant, and where recently discovered firn aquifers are undergoing study.

 2. Pre-Industrial Baseline (2,000-year array): The late Holocene (ca. the last two millennia) is an important temporal focus because it is long enough to allow investigation of annual to centennial climate variability, yet short enough that relevant climate boundary conditions have not changed appreciably.
-Thus, this period represents a critical pre-industrial baseline against which to compare 20th-centrury changes in climate, the cryosphere, and atmospheric composition and chemistry.
-Existing quantitative reconstructions of climate spanning the past two millennia continue to be debated, in part due to a lack of annually-resolved records prior to 1600 B.P. in many areas, and due to the highly regional nature of many climate processes.
+Thus, this period represents a critical pre-industrial baseline against which to compare 20th century changes in climate, the cryosphere, and atmospheric composition and chemistry.
+Existing quantitative reconstructions climate spanning the past two millennia continue to be debated, in part due to a lack of annuallyresolved records prior to 1600 B.P. in many areas, and due to the highly regional nature of many climate processes.
 A coordinated international effort to recover a spatial array of annually resolved and calibrated 2,000-year ice core records has several primary objectives:

-- Determining regional and highresolution temporal patterns of temperature, precipitation, sea ice extent, and atmospheric composition and chemistry. - Evaluating 20th-century warming, precipitation, atmospheric circulation, sea ice, and atmospheric composition and chemistry changes in the context of the past 2,000 years. - Establishing the extent and regional expression of the so-called "Little Ice Age" and "Medieval Climate Anomaly" phenomena, and constraining their relationships with regional climate patterns like the NAO, AO, ENSO, and Monsoons. - Calibrating local, regional, and global climate models against a recent but sufficiently long pre-anthropogenic (e.g. "natural") period. - Determining the sensitivity of alpine glaciers and ice sheet margins to the relatively warm Medieval Climate Anomaly and relatively cold Little Ice

-Age, with implications for the impact of future warming on water resource availability and sea level rise.
+- Determining regional and high-resolution temporal patterns of temperature, precipitation, sea ice extent, and atmospheric composition and chemistry. - Evaluating 20th century warming, precipitation, atmospheric circulation, sea ice, and atmospheric composition and chemistry changes in the context of the past 2,000 years. - Establishing the extent and regional expression of the so-called Little Ice Age and Medieval Climate Anomaly phenomena, and constraining their relationships with regional climate patterns like the North Atlantic Oscillation (NAO), Arctic Oscillation (AO), El Niño Southern Oscillation (ENSO), and Monsoons. - Calibrating local, regional, and global climate models against a recent but sufficiently long pre-anthropogenic period. - Determining the sensitivity of alpine glaciers and ice sheet margins to the relatively warm Medieval Climate Anomaly and relatively cold Little Ice Age, with implications for the impact of future warming on water resource availability and sea level rise.